isomerpages/govtech-corp/media/technews/_posts/2020-06-22-post-Navigating a post circuit breaker Singapore with data driven tech.md

 let our guard down.
 Practices that support public health, such as safe distancing, mask-wearing and even remote work, should still be maintained for the time being—and accepted as part and parcel of our new normal.</p>
-<p>Within a short matter of months, developments like&nbsp;<a href="https://www.tracetogether.gov.sg/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">TraceTogether</a>&nbsp;and&nbsp;
+<p>Within a short matter of months, developments like&nbsp;TraceTogether&nbsp;and&nbsp;
-<a href="https://www.safeentry.gov.sg/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">SafeEntry</a>&nbsp;have shown the potential of data-driven technology
-in helping us adjust to the changes brought about in our daily lives by COVID-19.
-To showcase some of these other data-driven solutions, the Government Technology Agency (GovTech) invited developers from three different projects to a&nbsp;<a href="https://www.tech.gov.sg/www.meetup.com/STACK-X-by-GovTech-Singapore/events/270783287/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">webinar</a>&nbsp;on
+SafeEntry&nbsp;have shown the potential of data-driven technology in helping us adjust to the changes brought about in our daily lives by COVID-19.
-28 May 2020 to discuss how their solutions address the challenges that could arise as Singapore safely reopens.</p>
+To showcase some of these other data-driven solutions, the Government Technology Agency (GovTech) invited developers from three different projects to a&nbsp;webinar&nbsp;on 28 May 2020 to discuss how their solutions address the challenges that could arise as Singapore safely reopens.</p>
 <h3>Staying vigilant</h3>